Motlalepula Rosho: Political career

 In 2009, Rosho was elected as an ANC Member of the North West Provincial Legislature.
 She was then elected to serve chair of the Standing Committee on Public Accounts.
 In 2010, she was voted in as deputy speaker of the provincial legislature.
 Rosho was appointed to the provincial government as Member of the Executive Council (MEC) for the provincial department of Economic Development, Environment, Conservation and Tourism by premier Thandi Modise in May 2012.
 After the 2014 provincial election, Supra Mahumapelo was elected premier.
 Rosho was not reappointed to the provincial executive council.

 Rosho was appointed chairperson of the Portfolio Committee on Finance, Economy & Enterprise Development.
 In 2015, she was elected as chairperson of the Portfolio Committee on Local Government and Human Settlement.She returned to the executive council in December 2018, following her appointment as MEC for Local Government and Human Settlement by premier Job Mokgoro.
 After the 2019 election, Mokgoro moved her to the Finance portfolio of the executive council.

 In June 2021, Rosho was one of three candidates the ANC interim provincial committee had submitted to the National Working Committee of the ANC to replace Mokgoro as premier after Mokgoro had refused to resign despite the provincial and national ANC structures telling him to do so.
 On 17 August 2021, party veteran Bushy Maape was announced as the ANC's preferred candidate to replace Mokgoro as premier.
 Mokgoro resigned as premier on 26 August and the executive council unanimously appointed her as acting premier.
 She served in the position until Maape was elected and sworn in as premier on 7 September.

 In early-2022, it was reported that Rosho was lobbying for the position of ANC provincial chairperson ahead of the party's provincial conference.
 At the provincial elective conference, Rosho did not contest the provincial chairperson position; she instead successfully stood for election to the ANC Provincial Executive Committee.

+Rosho was elected chief whip of the house following the 2024 general election.